Top 12 Charge Nurse Skills to Put on Your Resume

 3. Delegation

-Delegation, in the context of a Charge Nurse, refers to the process of assigning specific tasks and responsibilities to other nursing staff members or healthcare team members, while retaining the accountability for the overall outcome.
+Delegation, in the context of a Charge Nurse, refers to assigning tasks and responsibilities to appropriate team members while retaining accountability for outcomes.

 Why It's Important